autowarefoundation/autoware/common/autoware_testing/design/autoware_testing-design.md

 `<executable_name>` - [required] tested node executable name.

 `<param_filename>` - [optional] param filename.
 Default value is `test.param.yaml`.
-Required mostly in situation where there are multiple smoke tests in a package and each requires different paramteres set
+Required mostly in situation where there are multiple smoke tests in a package and each requires different parameters set

 `<arguments>` - [optional] arguments passed to executable.
 By default no arguments are passed.